yangdanny97/yangdanny97.github.io/_posts/2019-08-24-D3-Mapmaking-Tips.md

 Note that most of the time TopoJSON already comes with a projection applied, so it is not possible to adjust the projection's scaling.
 In this case, you can set the `transform` attribute [using D3](https://www.tutorialspoint.com/d3js/d3js_svg_transformation.htm), or you can upload the file to MapShaper and export a new version with the desired width/height/scaling.

-### Zooming Behavior
+### Zooming/Panning Behavior

+Maps with high levels of detail often benefit from the user being able to zoom and pan to focus on specific areas of the map.

+There are 2 basic approaches to implement this.
+Each of these approaches can be implemented in 2 ways: by translating and scaling the map, or by adjusting the projection.
+The latter has the benefit of the map not having any edges (if something moves off the edge of the map, it would spill over onto the other side, much like rotating a globe).

+I'll describe the approaches below using a hypothetical world map visualization:

+1. **Click to Focus**

+    When the user clicks on a country, the map zooms in to that country.
+When the user clicks a different country while zoomed in, the map pans to the new country.
+When the user clicks the country that is currently being focused, the map zooms out.
+This approach is best for choropleths and things that have distinct items that users would want to click and focus on.

+2. **Free Panning and Zooming**

+    This approach allows the user to freely pan by dragging and zoom by scrolling.
+This is preferred if the data is unevenly distributed (dense in some areas but not in others) or if there isn't any geographical unit that the user would logically want to click on.

+### Zooming/Panning Performance

-Sadly, this is one of the things that D3 is bad at.
-For simpler maps with fewer shapes, this is totally doable.
-Unfortunately, when the number of shapes gets large (>10000), it becomes very difficult to have smooth zooming behavior.
+For simpler maps with fewer shapes, zooming is totally doable by using translate/scale transformations on your shapes.
+Unfortunately, when the number of shapes gets large, it becomes very difficult to have smooth zooming behavior using the standard technique.

-By optimizing zooming behavior on the map of Westeros, I was able to improve the zooming animation from <1fps to 10-12fps.
-While not ideal, this made the visualization at least usable.
 Here are some features that have a lot of negative impact on zooming smoothness - they should be avoided if possible.

 1. filling shapes with images